 Third stimulus check: How soon might you receive a $1,400 check?

 President Joe Biden's $1.9 trillion coronavirus relief plan is moving forward, raising hopes of another round of stimulus checks for most Americans.
-The House is expected to vote on the bill late Friday, with political and Wall Street analysts widely expecting it to pass.
+The House passed the bill early Saturday, and the legislation will now move on to the Senate.

+In brief remarks after the House vote, Mr. Biden said he hoped for "quick action" from senators on the spending package, dubbed the American Rescue Plan.

+"We have no time to waste.
+If we act now, decisively, quickly and boldly, we can finally get ahead of this virus," he said.
+"We can finally get our economy moving again.
+And the people of this country have suffered far too much for too long.
+We need to relieve that suffering.
+The American Rescue Plan does just that."

 "This decision, while disappointing to progressives, makes the calculus of passing the bill much easier for Democrats," Hammond told investors in research note.
 "They will avoid a difficult battle in the Senate, where two Democratic senators oppose an increase to $15/hour (though at least one of them has said he could support a smaller increase) meaning that the party could have been subject to a brutal internal fight on the topic."